Your Small Business Tax Preparation Checklist

 If you need more time to file your return, you can request an automatic six-month extension.
 Sole proprietors and single-member LLCs can request an extension using Form 4868, while other types of business entities should use Form 7004.

-Keep in mind, an extension gives you more time to file your return, but the deadline to pay what you owe is still July 15.
+Keep in mind, an extension gives you more time to file your return, but the deadline to pay what you owe doesn’t change.
 You’ll need to estimate what you owe and pay it by the original deadline to avoid interest and penalties.

 Ask for help